-Wolf Creek is a high alpine ski resort, 10,300 feet at the base and 11,900 feet at the summit.
+Wolf Creek Resort is a high alpine ski resort, 10,300 feet at the base and 11,900 feet at the summit.
 Sunscreen and sunglasses are a necessity in the high altitude sun.
 The weather conditions can change rapidly so be prepared with extra clothing and goggles.
 Clothing need not be elaborate, or even designed for skiing, but a wool hat, warm gloves or mittens, and underclothing are musts.
 Recognize your own limitations.
 If you get tired or cold, stop for a while.

 Places to Stay & Fun Things to Do

 A full service ski shop and outdoor goods store in South Fork, minutes to Wolf Creek Ski Area.
 Doc's has Snowboard and ski rentals, fishing tackle, snowshoe and sports rentals.
 Fishing and Hunting licenses.